CLOUD Act vs GDPR

 But how do they justify such a position?
 Through the assertion of a better information.
 The possibility of transferring data to U.S. surveillance agencies – regardless of where the data is located – would enhance consumer privacy, they said.

 Cons: the major problem is the interference of the American authorities.
 That is why the vast majority of the thinkers are opposed to this overly intrusive act.

 Data protection according to the GDPR

 Article 48 of the GDPR says that “Any judgment of a court or tribunal and any decision of an administrative authority of a third country requiring a controller or processor to transfer or disclose personal data may only be recognized or enforceable in any manner if based on an international agreement, such as a mutual legal assistance treaty, in force between the requesting third country and the Union or a Member State, without prejudice to other grounds for transfer pursuant to this Chapter.”

 Under this article, only an international agreement can legitimize the transfer of data from European citizens to a non-European territory.

 What about such an agreement with the United States?

-At the moment it is the Privacy Shield which manages the reports Europe/USA as for the transfer of data.
-The events to come will tell how all these acts are articulated.
+At the moment, the Privacy Shield which supervises the Europe/USA relationship regarding the transfer of data.
+The events to come will tell us how all these acts are going on.

 It is essential to choose your subcontractors carefully and to know where your data is hosted.
 This is why theorists and practitioners today recommend turning to an European cloud.